uclahs-cds/pipeline-call-sSV/README.md

 ```
 In the above command, the partition type can be changed based on the size of the dataset.
 At this point, node F16 is generally recommended for larger datasets like A-full and node F2 for smaller datasets like A-mini.

+\* Manta SV calling wouldn't work on an F2 node due to incompatible resources.
+In order to test the pipeline for tasks not relevant to Manta, please set `algorithm = ['delly']` in the sample specific [config](config/template.config) file.

 > **Note**: Because this pipeline uses an image stored in the GitHub Container Registry, you must follow the steps listed in the [Docker Introduction](https://confluence.mednet.ucla.edu/display/BOUTROSLAB/Docker+Introduction#DockerIntroduction-GitHubContainerRegistryGitHubContainerRegistry|Setup) on Confluence to set up a PAT for your GitHub account and log into the registry on the cluster before running this pipeline.

 ## Flow Diagram: